ccerv1/blog/essays/measuring-oss-impact.md

 *April 13, 2024*

-> The following is a lightly-edited transcript from a talk I gave at [Funding the Commons](https://www.fundingthecommons.io/) in Berkeley, CA in April 2024.You can find the YouTube recording [here](https://youtu.be/rMIiGbxEAw8?feature=shared) as well as the complete original slides [here](https://docs.google.com/presentation/d/1gMRFlRe55W_GZmxat27vg9mP6kOWsNsCt0bwY_TUrlI/edit?usp=sharing).
+> The following is a lightly-edited transcript from a talk I gave at [Funding the Commons](https://www.fundingthecommons.io/) in Berkeley, CA in April 2024.
+You can find the YouTube recording [here](https://youtu.be/rMIiGbxEAw8?feature=shared) as well as the complete original slides [here](https://docs.google.com/presentation/d/1gMRFlRe55W_GZmxat27vg9mP6kOWsNsCt0bwY_TUrlI/edit?usp=sharing).
 Note: the video is only a five minute excerpt from the talk.
 They basically cut out the middle section with all the data visualizations!

 We’re here because we care about open source.
 Open source is a growing and incredibly important part of the world.
 Open source is borderless: the ways that we contribute are increasingly based on domain interest networks and not on locality or geography.